xairy/raw-gadget/dummy_hcd/README.md

 Dummy HCD/UDC is a module that sets up virtual USB Device and Host controllers that are connected to each other inside the kernel.
 This module allows connecting USB devices emulated from userspace through any of the Gadget subsystem interfaces (Raw Gadget, GadgetFS, etc.) directly to the underlying kernel.

-This directory contains a copy of the Dummy HCD/UDC module source code patched to allow out-of-tree building.
+This directory contains a copy of the Dummy HCD/UDC module source code (from the Linux kernel version 6.17).

 Dummy HCD/UDC is not a part of Raw Gadget; its code is present in this repository just for convenience.